i-am-bl/finance-tracker-express/README.md

 ### Purpose

 It is intended to demonstrate technical acumen with various technologies that include Node.js, Mariadb, and Docker.
-This project is primarily focused on API developement with the Express.js framework.
+This project is primarily focused on API development with the Express.js framework.
 Primarily focusing on APIs, front-end development was excluded.

 ### Background

-This project implements a backend service for a simply finance tracker.
+This project implements a backend service for a simple finance tracker.
 Application is a self-signup that allows each user to create multiple accounts for tracking debits and credits.
+This is intended to help users track their montly expenses.

 ```plain text
 // Below is a visual representation of the user flow.